promSwyaz/simcom_dam/README.md

 =============================

 #promSwyaz:
-In file myEdits, I will be towrite all my Edits in this repo!!!
+In file - <myEdits>, I will be to write all my Edits in this repo!!!